theY4Kman/viper/docs/source/sourcemod/entity.rst

         >>> my_entity.datamaps["a_datamap_key"]
         "Valid datamap response!"

-..  note:: Unfortunately, there is no dependable way to determine if a datamap is an integer or a pointer, so as of yet it is impossible to handle entities stored in datamaps.

 ..  data:: Entity.edict_flags

     The flags of the edict.
 These are *not* the same as entity flags.